 Leiston Town Council

 Leiston-cum-Sizewell Town Council covers the administrative area of Leiston-cum-Sizewell, with a population of about 5,400 people.
 The council works closely with both East Suffolk Council and Suffolk County Council to manage the town’s affairs.
-Leiston-cum-Sizewell Town Council are also represented by the Leiston Together group, which is an enabling partnership board consisting of democratically elected District and Town Councillors (including District Council Cabinet members) and representatives of the Leiston and District Community Partnership.
+Leiston-cum-Sizewell Town Council are also represented by the Leiston Together group, which is an enabling partnership board consisting of democratically elected District and Town Councillors (including District Council Cabinet members).

 Caroline Rinder, Town Clerk for Leiston-cum-Sizewell Town Council, represents the community of Leiston as part of the Net Zero Leiston working group, providing unique local insight and knowledge to ensure the success of the project.